 Buying, leasing or car subscription - the right procurement strategy

-If you want to switch to a sustainable vehicle fleet, you should look into the possibility of introducing electric vehicles.
-These not only offer advantages in terms of operating costs, but can also be interesting due to tax benefits.
+If you want to switch to a sustainable fleet, you should look into the possibility of introducing electric vehicles.
+These not only offer advantages in terms of fuel consumption, but can also be interesting due to tax benefits.
 In addition, modernizing the vehicle fleet with environmentally friendly drives can bring long-term savings and reduce CO₂ emissions.
 A well thought-out renewal of the vehicle fleet is therefore not only economical, but also ecologically sensible.

 Insuring your vehicle fleet - which insurance policies make sense?